KDE/documentation-develop-kde-org/content/hig/patterns-command/toolbar.md

 ![Toolbar](/hig/Actionbutton2.png)

-On mobile, a toolbar is diplayed as a group of [primary action buttons](/components/navigation/actionbutton).
+On mobile, a toolbar is displayed as a group of [primary action buttons](/components/navigation/actionbutton).

 -   If there are controls that need to be accessed often within the